Sex differences in memory: Short-term memory

 Women have consistently demonstrated a stronger short-term memory than men on tests.
 This is supported by data that gauges learning ability in terms of word lists and the development of strategies that improve the ability to learn new things and impede interference; however, there is also data that indicates that men are better at short-term memory tasks than women when visual stimuli is a factor, but this research lacks consistency.

+Autobiographical memory

 Memory loss

 Research suggests that there may be gendered differences in rates of memory decline.
 While research on the subject has not always been consistent, it's clear that men and women experience significantly different rates of memory decline throughout their life.

 It was once decided that the difference in memory decline between genders was due to the typically longer lifespan of a woman, however, this has since been disproven.
 The difference between the lifespan of a male and female is not great enough to explain the additional onset of memory decline from disease that woman experience.